--Erica
+-Racquel

-The most important information to know about BENLYSTA (belimumab) (cont'd)
+The most important information about BENLYSTA (cont'd)

 • Infections: fever, chills, pain or burning with urination, urinating often, coughing up mucus, or warm, red, or painful skin or sores on your body.
 Infections could be serious, leading to hospitalization or death.